Joe walked into the room and greeted Ade his friend, “O boy I hail o! you no dey even ask of person”

 What’s up with you?” said Joe.

 The second principle is to pay yourself first.
 This should also be a habit.
-Make it a habit to always pay yourself 10 to 20% of every cashflow.
+Make it a habit to always pay yourself 10 to 20% of every cash flow.
 Always spend what is left after paying yourself and not save what is left after spending.
-People say there are different demands for the money they earn e.g. external family demands as it always happens in Nigeria but guess what these demands will always be there.
-I this case everyone will spend whatever is left after saving.
+People say there are different demands for the money they earn e.g. external family demands as it always happens in Nigeria but guess what?
+These demands will always be there.
+In this case, everyone will spend whatever is left after saving.
 You need to understand that you own your goal or your dream and no one else.
 If you do well or not it is all about you.

-Define your goals today and begin to save or plan for them as we have spelt out in our earlier articles.
+Define your goals today and begin to save or plan for them as we have spelled out in our earlier articles.